 Dylan Findley (b.
-1991) composes concert music.
-Dylan perceives music as a spiritual act, a portal to inspiration, energy, and intangible truth.
+1991) writes music as a sacred act of expressing intangible truths through emotion.
 As such, he enjoys the interplay between symbolism, perception of musical space and time, and the exploration of interesting sounds.
-In seeking for truth, his music is inspired by religion, nature, culture, and life experience.

-Dylan’s compositions range from free-flowing and improvisational to intense and striking.
+For this reason, Dylan’s work spans from loosely structured improvisations to complex and meticulous allegorical works.

 He has been awarded commissions by the Barlow Endowment, New American Voices, American Guild of Organists Student Commissioning Project, and the Barlow Student Composition Award.
-His music has been championed by Transient Canvas, Great Noise Ensemble, members of the Cleveland Symphony Orchestra, PULSE Trio, TransAmerican Duo, Frost Symphony Orchestra, and Brigham Young University's Wind Symphony and Symphonic Band.
-His works have been featured at the Blue Ridge Music Festival, ALBA Music Festival in Italy, Clarinova (a clarinetist-composer consortium), Atlantic Music Festival, Florida Electroacoustic Student Festival, Imani Winds Chamber Music Festival, and Utah Xtalk, and at the West Fork New Music Festival.
+His music has been championed by Transient Canvas, Ensemble Mise-En, Great Noise Ensemble, members of the Cleveland Orchestra, PULSE Trio, TransAmerican Duo, Frost Symphony Orchestra, and Brigham Young University's Wind Symphony and Symphonic Band.
+His works have been featured at the Oh My Ears Festival, June in Buffalo, Exchange of Midwestern Collegiate Composers Conference, Blue Ridge Music Festival, ALBA Music Festival in Italy, Clarinova (a clarinetist-composer consortium), National Student Electronic Music Event, Region VI Conference of the Society of Composers, Inc., Atlantic Music Festival, Florida Electroacoustic Student Festival, Imani Winds Chamber Music Festival, Utah Xtalk, and the West Fork New Music Festival.

-His teachers include Zhou Long, Lansing McLoskey, Christian Asplund, Neil Thornock, Michael Hicks, Sam Richards, and University of Miami Composers-in-Residence Martin Bresnick, Stephen Hartke, and Augusta Read Thomas.
-He attends the University of Missouri-Kansas City, where he pursues his Doctorate of Musical Arts.
+His teachers include James Mobberley, Zhou Long, Lansing McLoskey, Christian Asplund, Neil Thornock, Michael Hicks, Sam Richards, and University of Miami Composers-in Residence Martin Bresnick, Stephen Hartke, and Augusta Read Thomas.
+He currently attends the University of Missouri-Kansas City, where he pursues his Doctorate of Musical Arts.